 THE STAIR ...

-Starting the 22m climb from the rear of the Hall of bikes to the "Pyramid" crowned "Museum", one looks up the stair-welI's narrow central slot threaded with water pipe, strung with bunched telephone cables (fuzed together in a recent fire, dribbling plastic and flashing strands of copper - but still working!), punctuated on each landing with the red drum of a fire-hose.
+Starting the 22m climb from the rear of the Hall of bikes to the "Pyramid" crowned "Museum", one looks up the stair-welI's narrow central slot threaded with water pipe, strung with bunched telephone cables (fused together in a recent fire, dribbling plastic and flashing strands of copper - but still working!), punctuated on each landing with the red drum of a fire-hose.

-CENTRAL STAIR: L0: ENTRY AT REAR OF HALL (pic 6-94 / to E) |
+STAIR: L0: ENTRY AT REAR OF HALL |

-CENTRAL STAIR: L1: VIEW UP TO LANDING L-4 (pic 6-94 / to E) |
+STAIR: L1: VIEW UP TO LANDING L-4 |

 .